 Soothems: Is a product line of garments that have been developed as a therapeutic treatment to help people with particularly sensitive skin, such as those suffering from Atopic Dermatitis, Eczema, Psoriasis and Neurodermatitis, Skin Allergies and Xerosis (dry skin).
 SOOTHEMS are made from a proprietary SkinSmart fabric called TEWLTect, a blend of high performance sustainable cellulosic polymer fibers enhanced with Chitosan and Zinc Oxide.
 The curative properties of TEWLTect smart fabric provide a positive, soothing effect when the skin naturally releases moisture; there is an active exchange between human skin and the unique properties of TENCEL™ with Chitosan lyocell fibers, TANBOOCEL® viscose made from bamboo pulp fibers and the zinc oxide.

 Spider Angioma: An abnormal collection of blood vessels near the skin’s surface causing a bright red mark with a distinct dark spot.

 Spider Veins: Also called Telangiectasia, is dilated blood vessels that cause dark red blotches on the surface of the skin.
 Spider veins are commonly found in people older than the age of 55.

-Squamous Cells: Also called Keratinocytes, are the main cell found in the epidermis.
+Squamous Cells: Also called Keratinocytes, are the main cells found in the epidermis.

-Squamous Cell Carcinoma: Result from skin cancer and becomes an open sore.
+Squamous Cell Carcinoma: Result from skin cancer and become an open sore.